maevaportfolio/pyronear_fork/README.md

 ```

 ## 🛠 Usage
-Run on a notebook to visualize your images with data augmentation and transformation !
+Run the following notebook to visualize your images with data augmentation and transformation!

 ```
 # Import the process_image function from the processing module